Currently, there are 9 functions associated with the

 order to keep inventories up-to-date, we often need to collect new data

 for sample units.
-The sample_existing
+The sample_existing algorithm provides

-the user with methods for sub-sampling an existing
+the user with methods for sub-sampling an existing sample

 network should the financial / logistical resources not be available to